General

 IDE plug-ins and stand-alone application

-JFormDesigner is available as IDE plug-ins for Eclipse, IntelliJ IDEA and JBuilder and as stand-alone application.
+JFormDesigner is available as IDE plug-ins for Eclipse, IntelliJ IDEA and NetBeans and as stand-alone application.
 This gives you the flexibility to use several IDEs in your team and the possibility to switch to another IDE.
 Use JFormDesigner in your favorite IDE.
-Plug-ins for NetBeans and JDeveloper are under development.

 The stand-alone application makes it ideal for prototyping and non-programmers because no heavyweight IDE is necessary to design GUIs.